-- The President-Elect will serve two years before assuming the presidency.
+- (1) The President-Elect will serve two (2) years before assuming the presidency.
 The President-Elect shall assume the office of President immediately following service in the office of President-Elect.
-(Revised, May 2002 Federated Council). - 2.
-The President shall serve a two-year term. - 3.
-The Past-President shall serve a two-year term immediately following service as President. - 4.
-Other committee members shall be elected annually by the Federated Council to serve a two (2) year term.
-An Executive Committee member may serve for two (2) consecutive terms of two (2) years each. - 5.
-If there is a break of one (1) year in the service of an Executive Committee member, that member may be eligible for nomination, election and service for one (1) additional term of office as an Executive Committee member but no one shall be eligible to serve more than a total of six (6) years. - <>6.
-Four (4) At-Large Representatives, in an effort to reflect both gender and ethnic representation of the state's student population, shall be appointed for a two (2) year term.
-(See Note after G. below) (Approved February 2019 Federated Council) - <>7.
-If in the second year of their term, an elected [see 70.B.(2)] Executive Committee member ceases to be a representative of their Section to the Federated Council, that Executive Committee member may remain as an additional representative of their Section until the end of that representative's prescribed term.
-(Approved February 2022 Federated Council)
+(Revised May 2002 Federated Council) - (2) The President shall serve a two (2)-year term. - (3) The Past-President shall serve a two (2)-year term immediately following service as President. - (4) Other Executive Committee members shall be elected annually by the Federated Council to serve a two (2)-year term.

+An Executive Committee member may serve for two (2) consecutive terms of two (2) years each. - (5) If there is a break of one (1) year in the service of an Executive Committee member, as a member of the committee, that member may be eligible for nomination, election and service for one (1) additional term of office as an Executive Committee member but no one shall be eligible to serve more than a total of six (6) years. on the committee. - (6) Four (4) at-large representatives, in an effort to reflect both gender and ethnic representation of the state's student population, shall be appointed for a two (2)-year term.
+(See Note after G. below) - (7) If in the second year of their term, an elected [see 70.B.(2)] Executive Committee member ceases to be a representative of their Section to the Federated Council, that Executive Committee member may remain as an additional I representative of their Section until the end of that representative's prescribed term.